This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 been made to complete the record. (a) If a state fund claim meets the statutory requirements of

-or other appropriate compensation.
-The approval of the claim must contain the
+compensation.
+The approval of the claim will contain the description of the

 claims specialist may approve temporary total disability compensation over a